aws/neptune-gremlin-client/README.md

 ### Using an AWS Application Load Balancer

 The following steps describe how to create an AWS Application Load Balancer in your Neptune VPC and configure it for host-based routing to individual database endpoints.
+Note, you **must** configure the [Preserve host headers](#step-3-preserve-host-headers) attribute on your laod balancer for this solution to work with an IAM-auth eneabled database.

+#### Limitations

+The solution presented here uses a fixed set of target groups, one per database instance endpoint.
+If your database cluster topology changes, you may need to remove some of those target groups and add others.
+If you don't keep the target groups up-to-date with the cluster topology, topology changes that trigger a refresh of the connection pools and connection selection logic in your Neptune Gremlin Client instances may lead to connection errors in the client.

 #### Step 1.
 Create target groups